Baanaaana/pi-setup/README.md

-# Raspberry Pi Setup Script
+# Raspberry Pi Setup Scripts

+A collection of scripts to customize your Raspberry Pi's configuration.

+## Pi Setup Script

-A simple bash script to customize your Raspberry Pi's terminal configuration.
+A script to customize your Raspberry Pi's terminal configuration.
 This script modifies your `.bashrc` file to add useful aliases and configurations.

-## Features
+### Features

 The script offers the following optional configurations:
 - System update and upgrade (including kept-back packages)